 Totally.
 So I did actually tee it up before, funny story.
 I was meant to move to New York with my then boyfriend, now husband, and two weeks before we left, I got offered this job in London, and I was like, actually, you go to New York, I'll.
 I'll go to London.
-But the reason it came about was I worked really closely with, IPD in South Africa at the time, just in terms of their analytics.
+But the reason it came about was I worked really closely with, IPD and South Africa at the time, just in terms of their analytics.

-And I became quite good friends with the people that sort of, managed, you know, we were their client and, and, they were our service provider.
+And I became quite good friends with the people that sort of, managed, you know, we were their client and and they were our service provider.
 And we became quite good friends.
 And they actually mentioned that they were looking for someone in London to do this role.
-And that was about sort of six months before I actually even got offered the job.
+And that was about sort of six months before I actually even got offered the job and had the interviews.

-And I had the interviews, and then it sort of just they weren't sure if they were going to hire someone.
+And then it sort of just they weren't sure if they were going to hire someone.
 So it sort of fizzled out.
 And then two weeks before I was meant to move to New York, they offered me the job.
 So I came over to London for the job.
 And actually that was the best decision I made.
 So yeah, just having those connections in the market with companies that are sort of, you know, global really helped to sort of, you know, that's why relationship building always important.

-So what was your actual roller MSCI what did you actually come in and do.
+So what was your actual roller MSCI what did you actually come and do.
 Because it's probably a bit of a move away from being a a real estate asset manager.

-It was a bit of a move, but it it was really good grounding.
-And what I will say is that I'm probably unique in that I am an ESG person.
-But with the commercial asset management background, which is sometimes quite hard to find, and that is very helpful for the people I work with, because it's important to not just be ESG focused.
+It was a bit of a move, but it was really good grounding.
+And what I will say is that I'm probably unique in that I am an ESG person, but with a commercial asset management background, which is sometimes quite hard to find, and that is very helpful for the people I work with, because it's important to not just be ESG focused.

-You have to find the balance and you have to understand the commercials and not just be so sort of pigeonholed with with ESG, because.
+You have to find a balance, and you have to understand the commercials and not just be so sort of pigeonholed with with ESG, because.

 At the moment, I'm seeing a lot of the market asset managers.
 You've got a lot of asset management experience there now.
-Yeah, yeah, it's great, which is brilliant.
-They're trying to get a sustainability ESG piece.
-Whereas I guess you have a small amount of asset management experience but significant economic sustainability.
+Yeah, get it great, which is brilliant.
+They're trying to get a sustainability and ESG, whereas I guess you have a small amount of asset management experience but significantly more sustainability.

 Definitely.
-So I suppose I had that asset management experience.
-And then the role that I did it, it was specifically on sustainability.
+So I suppose I had the asset management experience.
+And then the role that I did at IPD was specifically on sustainability.
 So I came over to lead their sustainability initiatives, you know, products, indices.
-I worked really closely with then, a woman who sort of pioneered them, Christina Cudworth.
+I worked really closely with.
+Then a woman who sort of pioneered them, Christina Cudworth.
 She was amazing.
 She was a great mentor for me.